Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Open Problems and Future Directions

-There exists a rich body of literature exploring the integration of tail-risk measures within learning paradigms such as reinforcement learning, supervised learning, and unsupervised learning.
+There exists a rich body of literature exploring the integration of tail risk measures within learning paradigms such as reinforcement learning, supervised learning, and unsupervised learning.
 These studies delve into diverse topics ranging from risk-sensitive reward functions and policy optimization to risk-aware feature learning and model training.
-Such research underscores the versatile role of tail-risk measures in not only guiding robotic behavior in uncertain environments but also enabling robots to learn and adapt in a risk-aware manner over time.
-Thus, to provide a comprehensive overview of the role of tail-risk measures in robotics, it is crucial to shed light on their applications in learning-based contexts as well.
+Such research underscores the versatile role of tail risk measures in not only guiding robotic behavior in uncertain environments but also enabling robots to learn and adapt in a risk-aware manner over time.
+Thus, to provide a comprehensive overview of the role of tail risk measures in robotics, it is crucial to shed light on their applications in learning-based contexts as well.

 The recent exploration into risk-averse reinforcement learning is well encapsulated by the work of Greenberg et al.~\cite{greenberg2022efficient}.
 They emphasized the challenges of optimizing risk measures, as conventional methods often overlook high-return strategies.
 To address this, they proposed a soft risk mechanism coupled with a Cross-Entropy module for efficient risk sampling.
 This innovative method, while maintaining risk aversion, demonstrated improved risk aversion across diverse benchmarks, setting a precedent for future exploration in this realm.
 In another interesting direction, Lacotte et al.~\cite{lacotte2019risk} delved into a risk-sensitive Generative Adversarial Imitation Learning (GAIL) approach aimed to perform as well as or better than the expert regarding a risk profile.